Ansikka/Ansikka/README.md

 ## Hi there! 👋

-I'm Anshika Sharma, a passionate coder with a knack for crafting innovative solutions.
-Welcome to my GitHub profile!
+I'm Anshika Sharma, Welcome to my GitHub profile!

 ## About Me